 Let me discuss and interpret them for you.

-- It has a couple of names depending on the framework – “Chemical recycling” is a broad term.
-Though existing programmes (on chemical recycling) differs from one another, organisations and industries alike call for efforts to create common frameworks and definitions to understand more how these existing technologies can apply to different supply chains and waste streams.
+- It has a couple of names depending on the framework.
+“Chemical recycling” is a broad term.
+Though existing programmes (on chemical recycling) differ from one another, organisations and industries alike call for efforts to create common frameworks and definitions to understand more about how these existing technologies can apply to different supply chains and waste streams.

-- Technologies take time – GreenBiz stated that it takes 17 years on average for technologies like these to finish and go into the commercialisation stage.
-By 2025, expect many of these “transformational technologies” to blossom into its final stages and increase recycling rate as a result.
+- Technologies take time.
+GreenBiz stated that it takes 17 years on average for technologies like these to finish and go into the commercialisation stage.
+By 2025, expect many of these “transformational technologies” to blossom into their final stages and increase the recycling rate as a result.

-- People need to work hand-in-hand with technology – Technologies alone won’t fix our problems on the lingering plastic pollution.
+- People need to work hand-in-hand with technology.
+Technologies alone won’t fix our problems with the lingering plastic pollution.
 Furthermore, technical breakthroughs, scalable business models, flexible technology platforms, and market incentives go hand-in-hand together to solve it.

 Chemical waste recycling: advanced recycling